List of DC Comics imprints: History

-After seeing Tangent characters in the regular DC Universe in Infinite Crisis in 2006, in Ion #9–10 in 2007 and then in Countdown to Final Crisis, the Tangent imprint was revived on March 18, 2008, for a 12-issue maxiseries.
+After seeing Tangent characters in the regular DC Universe in Infinite Crisis in 2006, in Ion #9–10 in 2007 and then in Countdown to Final Crisis, the Tangent imprint was revived in March 2008, for a 12-issue maxiseries.
 The Red Circle line began print in 2008 as DC's second attempt with the Red Circle characters, this time as part of the DC Universe.
 The Milestone characters were also licensed in 2008 to be included in the DC Universe.
 With no placement in major bookstores in the young adult section, Minx was canceled in September 2008.
 With some licensed pulp characters mixed with pulp-like DC characters, DC launched the First Wave line in 2009.

-On July 1, 2010, DC shutdown its CMX imprint and moved Megatokyo to the DC imprint.
-Then on September 27, as part of DC Entertainment's reorganization, DC announced the end of the Wildstorm and Zuda imprints with Bob Harris named Editor-in-Chief for all remaining imprints: DC, Mad and Vertigo.
+In July 2010, DC shutdown its CMX imprint and moved Megatokyo to the DC imprint.
+Later in September, as part of DC Entertainment's reorganization, DC ended WildStorm and Zuda imprints and Bob Harris was named Editor-in-Chief for all remaining imprints: DC, Mad and Vertigo.
 With the New 52 reboot in September 2011, the Wildstorm characters were adapted into the DC Universe within the "Edge" line, which also featured the Western and war comics.
 The Earth One graphic novel imprint was launched in November 2010.
 By the end of 2011, the First Wave line was discontinued.

 In a May 2017 editorial leadership reorganization, three Executive Editors split up DC Comics and its imprints.
 Pat McCallum took the DC superhero titles and Mark Doyle the two mature imprints, Vertigo and Young Animal.
-Executive Editor Bobbie Chase was given custom comics, DC Kids, Digital First titles, Hanna-Barbera comics, Milestone and the relaunched Wildstorm Universe, plus the young reader imprint expected in 2018.
+Executive Editor Bobbie Chase was given custom comics, DC Kids, Digital First titles, Hanna-Barbera Beyond comics, Milestone comics, the relaunched WildStorm Universe, and the young reader imprint.

-In early March 2018, DC Comics announced a number of new imprints and lines.
-Imprints included DC Black Label, youth-oriented DC Inks and DC Zoom and Brian Michael Bendis’ unnamed imprint, while DC imprint Vertigo was announced to be launching a Sandman Universe line.
+In 2018, DC Comics launched a number of new imprints and lines.
+Imprints included DC Black Label, youth-oriented DC Ink and DC Zoom and Brian Michael Bendis' Wonder Comics imprint, while DC imprint Vertigo launched a Sandman Universe line.

 DC Comics discontinued all imprints as of January 2020 while implementing a new age-specific identification of DC Kids (ages 8–12), DC (ages 13 and older) and DC Black Label (ages 17 and above and a reuse of the former label name).
 This does not apply to the pop-up imprints like Young Animal and The Wild Storm.

 Imprints

+Absolute Universe

+The Absolute Universe (AU) is a shared universe featuring reimagined, modern takes on many of DC's superhero properties.
+The imprint debuted following the 2024 Absolute Power crossover event.